strawberrysnails/neocities-snails/src/blog/otakon-2025.md

 ## Introduction
 This was my very first time at Otakon!
 It was a special experience for me because when I first met my husband online, it was right after he had gone to Otakon in 2024.
 I had just been to my local anime convention recently too, so it was something we bonded over.
 I always imagined us going together, wearing matching cosplay, and walking around the artist alley.

-It was a bit overwhelming and much larger than what I"m used to, but I had lots of fun.
+It was a bit overwhelming and much larger than what I'm used to, but I had lots of fun.
 Both of my cosplays drew attention, which was really exciting.

 ## Cosplays
 On Friday I cosplayed Zero from ***Drakengard 3***, and my husband was Emil from ***Nier: Replicant***.
 I was so excited when people recognized me and took photos!
 One person even showed me their Zero keychain.
 Later that evening there was a NieR/Yoko Taro photoshoot.
 I was the only person cosplaying from ***Drakengard***, so I had to pose alone.
 It was a bit intimidating, but I really appreciated the love and excitement I received representing ***Drakengard***.
 A very lovely person talked to me after the shoot and took solo photos of me and my husband.
 They gave us the film which I thought was so sweet <3 I hope to find them online soon.
 I told them to make a neocities so I hope to see them on the indie web!

-Even though my outfit wasn"t perfect, I made it completely from scratch and I"m very proud of that.
+Even though my outfit wasn't perfect, I made it completely from scratch and I'm very proud of that.
 The Zero wig was super heavy because of the pigtails, so I need to figure out a better solution for that in the future.

 On Saturday we cosplayed the Hunter and Plain Doll from ***Bloodborne***.
 We got a lot of requests for pictures again.
 Most of my costume was store-bought except for the cloak, bonnet, and gloves, which I made myself.
 The cloak took a lot of work, but I’m glad I put in the effort.